Social media presents personal injury attorneys with a wealth of opportunities to expand their practice and connect with clients.

 Use Live Events to Fuel Your Content Engine

-Personal injury attorneys can use live events, such as webinars, workshops, and Q&A sessions, as content sources for their social media channels.
+Law firms can use live events, such as webinars, workshops, community involvement, and Q&A sessions as content sources for their social channels.

 Using content from events creates a steady stream of material to share with your audience.
 Turning live events into short video posts or as seeds for future content can save you time and resources.
 It also provides opportunities for real-time interaction with potential clients.